lucasgomesv5/lucasgomesv5/README.md

 ### Hello 👋 I`m Lucas Gomes

-- 👨‍💻 I’m currently working as front-end developer, mainly with mobile applications in React Native at RBM WEB.
+- 👨‍💻 I’m currently working as front-end developer, mainly with mobile applications in React Native at RBM WEB by DIMENSA.
 - 📚 I'm always trying to improve my programming logic and my skills in JavaScript, TypeScript, React and Redux.
 And at this moment I'm learning more about Vuejs and Tailwind CSS too.
 - 📧 How to contact me: lucasgv5dev@gmail.com || (32)987060406